thdanggwork-cmd/the_austin_project/README.md

 # this_is_for_austin.py 🌵

-An interactive, terminal-based CLI application engineered to to introduce myself (Jake) to my roommate Austin.
+An interactive, terminal-based CLI application engineered to introduce myself (Jake) to my roommate Austin.
 Intended to bypass awkward remote roommate small talk, streamline boarding logistics, and stress-test the user's input boundaries.

 > **"thoughtful project"**
 > — ★★★★★ Austin (Verified Roommate)